MAKE A DONATION NOW

 The impact of donations

-In 2020, the Save the Children global movement reached 44.9 million children across 117 countries including here in the UK, thanks to the help of supporters like you.
+In 2020, the Save the Children movement reached 44.9m children in 117 countries including the UK, thanks to supporters like you.

-Our movement's COVID-19 response in 2020 supported 29.5 million children and adults across 87 countries.
-In the UK we supported 10,000 of the most vulnerable children with emergency grants, including early-learning packs, vouchers, toys and essential household furniture like children’s beds.
+Our COVID-19 response in 2020 supported 29.5m children and adults across 87 countries.
+In the UK we supported 10,000 vulnerable children with emergency grants, including early-learning packs, vouchers, toys and essential household furniture like children’s beds.

-We helped 27.9 million children survive through our movement's health and nutrition work.
+We helped 27.9m children survive through our movement's health and nutrition work.
 We and our partners:

-- delivered life-saving healthcare and nutrition to 9 million children in humanitarian emergencies
+- delivered life-saving healthcare and nutrition to 9m children in humanitarian emergencies

 - tackled pneumonia – the single largest infectious killer of young children worldwide – by helping to supply children in hospital with oxygen, make life-saving vaccines more widely available, and convene global health experts and decision-makers to find new ways of fighting the disease